matthewtownson/Python_KD4014/_episodes/18-wrap.md

     [Pandas](http://stackoverflow.com/questions/tagged/pandas),
     and other topics.

-## Top Tips
+## Final message

-* Document your code: your future self will thank you.

-* Aim for reproducibility: consider using Jupyter Notebooks as SI to papers.

-* Keep going: programming isn't easy, but it can be very rewarding.
+Keep going: programming isn't always easy, but it can be very rewarding.